What is the personal injury claims process?

 Defective product injury claims

-Yes.
-Specifically, the value of your claim will affect which 'track' is used to process your claim.
+Yes, the value of your claim will affect the formal process your solicitor follows:

 The Official Injury Claims Portal was launched in May 2021.
 The portal is an online application process for certain low-value injury claims.
 You can instruct a solicitor to apply for compensation using the portal.